Last update: 11/18/2013.

 Pinball machines contain potentially lethal voltage.
 Dangerous voltage may remain for a period even after it is unplugged.
 Prior to opening a pinball machine, be certain to unplug it, then turn it on to insure that it was actually unplugged.
 It is recommended that the machine be allowed to sit several minutes to allow any remaining power to dissipate.
 Repair should be left to properly trained personnel.

 Solvents such as isopropyl alcohol are flammable and should be used only in a well ventilated area.
-Do not operate the pinball machine until the vapors have been removed.
+Do not operate the pinball machine until the vapor has dissipated.

 Proceed at your own risk!

 Pinball machine can be divided into two general areas, the playfield and the backbox.
 There are also two general categories of pinball machines, solid state (SS) and electro-mechanical (EM) machines.
 SS machines have digital displays that power up when the machine is turned on.
 EM machines use mechanical reels that spin to display the score.